 Criminal harassment is defined in the Criminal Code of Canada in Section 264, as follows:

 No person shall, without lawful authority and knowing that another person is harassed or recklessly as to whether the other person is harassed, engage in conduct referred to in subsection (2) that causes that other person reasonably, in all the circumstances, to fear for their safety or the safety of anyone known to them.

 Since this criminal offence infers that the complainant could fear for their safety or the safety of anyone else they know, this is why it is considered a violent crime.

 There are certain circumstances under where you might have a defence to the charges.
 For example, self-defense, among other things.
 However, there is no guarantee the Court will come to the same conclusion.

-Hopefully, you can see why it is best to consult with Jeff Gindin, an experienced criminal defence lawyer.
+Hopefully, you can see why it is best to consult with Jeff Gindin, Q.C. an experienced criminal defence lawyer.
 Mr. Gindin will work tirelessly to develop effective strategies that significantly increase the likelihood of having charges reduced, withdrawn or acquitted.
 Call now for a free consultation.